nrfconnect/sdk-nrf-bm/samples/boot/mcuboot_recovery_retention/README.rst

    :local:
    :depth: 2

-This sample demonstrates how to reboot into MCUboot's recovery (firmware loader) mode using the retention boot mode subsystem.
+This sample demonstrates how to reboot into `MCUboot`_'s recovery (firmware loader) mode using the retention boot mode subsystem.
+See :ref:`ug_dfu` for details on DFU support in |BMshort|.

 Requirements
 ************